Slystu/ubuntu-server-project/README.md

  - Followed AWS steps on creating a static IP and installing PuTTy so that I can access my virtual machine from my terminal
  - Rebooted my VM <-- Very important as I was not being permitted access using Putty until I rebooted
 6. Create a new user account called Grader: sudo adduser grader
- - Password udacity
-7. Give grader permission to sudo
+7. Give grader permission to sudo: sudo usermod -aG grader
+ - Expired graders password using sudo passwd -e grader
+8. Create an SSH keypair for the grader
+ - on local machine: ssh-keygen <-- I chose a location to store it in and set a passphrase
+ - log in as grader on VM: su - grader
+  - mkdir .ssh
+  - touch .ssh/authorized keys
+ - Back on local machine: